gregoryjscott/portfolio/README.md

 ## Layouts

 Each content file results in a standalone HTML web page.
-One could create each standalone HTML page manually but the boilerplate HTML surrounding the content is often the same between sets of pages.
+One could create each standalone HTML page manually but the HTML markup surrounding the content is often the same between sets of pages.
 Layouts allow for defining that boilerplate HTML and then just referencing it from the content files.
 This allows the content to be free of layout and writers can just focus on producing great content.

 Layouts are stored in the [`_layouts`](_layouts) directory.

 ## Includes

-Includes are related to layouts in that they are designed to capture repeated content, however includes are included in your content, where layouts wrap your content.
+Includes are related to layouts in that they are designed to capture repeated markup, however includes are included in your content, where layouts wrap your content.

 Includes are stored in the [`_includes`](_includes) directory.